robjwells/robjwells.github.io/posts/2018/05/2018-05-03-tube-analysis-2.md

     ## [1] "Woolwich Arsenal DLR to <Blackheath [National Rail]>"

 Note the angle brackets surrounding the substituted station.
-We’ll come back this later.
+We’ll come back to this later.

 A missing start or finish time is a giveaway for oddities, which overlaps somewhat but not completely with Journey/Action fields that don’t match the pattern of `{station} to {station}`.
 Let’s fish those out and have a look at the abbreviated descriptions: